-All the 196 Valuers for oil spill compensation used Market Value as the Basis of Valuation while none adopted the internationally-recommended Total Economic Value.
+the 196 Valuers for oil compensation used Market Value as the Basis of Valuation while none adopted internationally-recommended Total Economic Value.
 On the method of valuation adopted, 80 (40.8%) used Direct comparison which is a market-based method; 196 (100%) used Depreciated replacement cost market-based method; 196 (100%) used market-based Investment method.
 No respondent adopted any of the non-market-based methods, namely, Contingent, Choice modelling, Travel cost and Benefit transfer.
-A Content analysis of some Reports for Oil Valuation nine Spill communities in Rivers State of Nigeria also showed that Market Value was the basis of valuation and the methods of valuation adopted were Market-based.
+A Content analysis of some Reports for Valuation Spill communities in Rivers State of Nigeria also showed that Market Value was the basis of valuation and the methods of valuation adopted were Market-based.